5 Open Source Alternatives to Google Analytics

 Matomo

-This free open-source tool can keep up with the market leader Google Analytics in many places.
+The free open-source tool can compete with the market leader Google Analytics in many ways.
 The big difference here is that Matomo can be hosted on your own servers.
-To support data protection, Matomo offers additional data protection features that allow data to be configured in such a way that it is either automatically anonymised or integrated in a data protection-compliant manner.
-The disadvantage compared to Google Analytics is a more complex installation, configuration and maintenance.
-Matomo bietet zusätzlich viele umfassende Features.
+To support data protection, Matomo offers additional privacy features that allow you to configure data to be either automatically anonymized or integrated in compliance with data protection regulations.
+The downside compared to Google Analytics is a more complex installation, configuration, and maintenance process.
+Matomo also offers many comprehensive features.

 ✓ allows multiple user accounts